Logo

 “Start by offering two choices and letting your partner pick one.”

-These tiny scripts give classmates something concrete to say, making peer interaction doable instead of intimidating, and unlocking moments of connection that otherwise never happen on their own.
+Such small scripts provide classmates with something to say while also making peer interactions doable.
+They unlock moments of connection that might otherwise never happen on their own.

-Plan specific opportunities where the student’s strength becomes the center of the activity:
+Plan opportunities where the student’s strength becomes the center of the activity:

 • visual memory